-After nearly twenty years in the field of Christian Higher Education, President George Neau began questioning the models and methods of theological education.
-When SUM began, a close-knit group of visionaries, educators and practitioners created a synergism that produced an incredible learning environment.
-However, as SUM grew, he saw this synergistic environment of academics, practical experience, and personal mentorship being threatened.
+After nearly twenty years in the field of Christian Higher Education, Chancellor George Neau began questioning the models and methods of theological education.
+When SUM began, a close-knit group of visionaries, educators, and practitioners created a synergism that produced an extraordinary learning environment.
+However, as SUM grew, Chancellor Neau saw this synergistic environment of academics, practical experience, and personal mentorship being threatened.
 How could SUM continue to grow - thus fulfilling the "Great Commission" by producing more harvesters - and simultaneously maintain the original cohesiveness that enabled our graduates to pass the trials and tests of life and ministry?

-During a season of prayer and fasting the Lord gave the strategy: find visionary leaders and surround them with a cohort of students to mentor for three years while earning their B.A.
-Degree in Biblical Studies.
+During a season of prayer and fasting the cohort model was envisioned: find visionary leaders and surround them with a cohort of students to mentor while they earn their B.A.
+Degree.
 Hence, the Global Leadership Initiative (GLI) was born.